-"It's hard once such a programme is put in place to deal with the lobbies that keep it going."
+"It's hard once such a program is put in place to deal with the lobbies that keep it going."

-He explained his own support for the original programme on his presidential ambitions.
+He explained his own support for the original program on his presidential ambitions.

 "One of the reasons I made that mistake is that I paid particular attention to the farmers in my home state of Tennessee, and I had a certain fondness for the farmers in the state of Iowa because I was about to run for president."

 U.S. ethanol is made by extracting sugar from corn, an energy-intensive process.
 The U.S. ethanol industry will consume about 41 percent of the U.S. corn crop this year, or 15 percent of the global corn crop, according to Goldman Sachs analysts.

 A food-versus-fuel debate erupted in 2008, in the wake of record food prices, where the biofuel industry was criticized for helping stoke food prices.

 Gore said a range of factors had contributed to that food price crisis, including drought in Australia, but said there was no doubt biofuels have an effect.

 "The size, the percentage of corn particularly, which is now being (used for) first generation ethanol definitely has an impact on food prices.

 "The competition with food prices is real."

 Gore supported so-called second generation technologies which do not compete with food, for example cellulosic technologies which use chemicals or enzymes to extract sugar from fibre for example in wood, waste or grass.